Lasting Legacy of Pope Francis: A Look at the Influence on History

 Loading Video...

-October 2020: Premiere of Documentary Francesco
+October 2020: Premiere of "Francesco" Documentary

-2020: Reiteration of Death Penalty Inadmissibility
+2020: Reiteration on Death Penalty Inadmissibility

-In his 2020 encyclical Fratelli tutti, Pope Francis repeated that the death penalty was 'inadmissible' and that 'there can be no stepping back from this position'.
+In his 2020 encyclical Fratelli tutti, Pope Francis repeated that the death penalty was "inadmissible" and that "there can be no stepping back from this position".

 2022: Apology for Church's role in "cultural genocide"

-October 2023: Convened Synod on Synodality
+October 2023: Convened the Synod on Synodality

-On October 4, 2023, Francis convened the beginnings of the Synod on Synodality, described by some as the culmination of his papacy and one of the most important events in the Church since the Second Vatican Council.
+On October 4, 2023, Francis convened the beginnings of the Synod on Synodality, described as the culmination of his papacy and one of the most important events in the Church since the Second Vatican Council.